MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 > [!NOTE]
 > The new Teams client is not bundled with the Microsoft 365 Apps offline package.
 For new installations of Microsoft 365 Apps, an active internet connection is required to download the new Teams app.
 In cases where an internet connection is unavailable during the installation of Microsoft 365 Apps, [admins will need to deploy new Teams client separately](/MicrosoftTeams/new-teams-bulk-install-client).

 In the past, Microsoft Teams was a separate installation from Microsoft 365 Apps.
-But starting with Version 1902, Teams was included as part of ***new*** installations of Microsoft 365 Apps.
-If Teams was already installed on the device, no changes were made to that installation of Teams.

-In late August, the new Teams began installing with ***new*** and ***existing*** installations of Microsoft 365 Apps on Windows.
-Users can opt to try the new Teams using the "Try the new Teams" toggle switch in classic Teams or, admins can [bulk deploy the new Microsoft Teams client](/MicrosoftTeams/new-teams-bulk-install-client).
+Now, Teams is included with both ***new*** and ***existing*** installations of Microsoft 365 Apps on Windows.
+If Teams was already installed on a device, that installation remains unchanged.
+Users can explore the new Teams features by toggling the "Try the new Teams" switch in classic Teams interface, or administrators can [bulk deploy the new Microsoft Teams client](/MicrosoftTeams/new-teams-bulk-install-client).

 > [!NOTE]
 > To complete the installation of Teams on new or existing installations of Microsoft 365 Apps, either restart the device or have the user log off and log back on.
 If the classic Teams app is already installed, the Microsoft 365 Apps deployment will install new Teams alongside classic Teams on the device.
 The classic Teams installation will not change.